 In this article:

-- What Is a Body Scrub?
+- What Does a Body Scrub Do?

 - Body Scrub Benefits

-- How to Use Body Scrub to Exfoliate
+- How to Use Body Scrub

-What Is a Body Scrub and How Does It Work?
+What Does a Body Scrub Do?

 Body Scrub Benefits